School of Media & Communication

 Students in our programs go on to careers in advertising, media sales, public relations, human relations, media production, journalism, community, service, international affairs, human resources, communications and politics.
 Some students continue their studies in graduate school or professional schools such as law.

 New Home, New Facilities

-State-of-the-art Michael and Sarah Kuhlin Center features cutting-edge technology.
+State-of-the-art Michael and Sara Kuhlin Center features cutting-edge technology.
 READ MORE